visgl/deck.gl/docs/api-reference/view.md

 * `focalDistance`=`1` (`Number`) - (orthographic projections only) The distance at which the field-of-view frustum is sampled to extract the extents of the view box.
 Note: lso used for pixel scale identity distance above.
 * `orthographicFocalDistance` (`Number`) - (orthographic projections only) Can be used to specify different values for pixel scale focal distance and orthographic focal distance.

+* `controller` (`Function` | `Boolean` | `Object`) - options for viewport interactivity.
+  - `null` or `false`: this view is not interactive.
+  - `true`: initiates the default controller with default options.
+  - `Controller` class (not instance): initiates the provided controller with default options.
+  - `Object`: controller options.
+This will be merged with the default controller options.
+    + `controller.type`: the controller class
+    + For other options, consult the documentation of each Controller class.

+Default `null`.

 ## Methods